bekencorp/bk_aidk/docs/bk7258/en/projects/beken_genie/index.rst

 Q: Why UI resource display abnormally?

 A: In this project, the UI resource used must be in AVI format, with a resolution of 320x160, and must be converted using an AVI conversion tool before they can be used.
 Please check if the UI resource meet the above requirements first.

+Q: Which 4G Cat1 modules are already adapted for USB interface?

+A: Fibocom LE270/370, luat Air780E, Quectel EC-800M, MobileTek I511

+Q: How does beken genie connect an external 4G module through USB interface?

+A: Please refer to https://docs.bekencorp.com/arminodoc/bk_idk/bk7258/en/v_ai_2.0.1/developer-guide/peripheral/bk_modem.html#modem-griver-usage-guide

+Q: How to confirm that the 4G module has been successfully connected?

+A: Please refer to https://docs.bekencorp.com/arminodoc/bk_idk/bk7258/en/v_ai_2.0.1/api-reference/peripheral/bk_modem.html.
+After successful connection, you can verify it by using the ping command.